mui/toolpad/docs/data/toolpad/studio/how-to-guides/customize-datagrid.md

 - `row`: the value of the entire row
 - `field`: the name of the field for that specific column

-Using the `value` prop, we can create a custom component like the following:
+Using the `value` prop, you can create a custom component like the following:

 ```jsx
 import * as React from 'react';